bensu/basic-om-tut/Basic-Tutorial.md

 the code without affecting `app-state`.
 To edit `app-state` you can either refresh the browser to reset it, or manipulate it directly from the browser-connected-REPL.
 In the same terminal window where you entered `lein figwheel` you should see a REPL.
-If you don't try refreshing your browser window at [localhost:3449](http://localhost:3449/).
+If you don't, try refreshing your browser window.
 An easy way to try the REPL is:

 ```clj
 ClojureScript:cljs.user> (js/alert "Am I connected?")